Disorders of the Vulva

 What is Normal?

 Every woman's vulva is unique and differs in size, length, depth and general appearance.
+The image proved below shows only one form ofa vulva may take.
 Sometimes the left and right sides may be slightly different and the shape of the labia and clitoris will vary from person to person.
 Often, women are unaware of the appearance of their own vulva and the use of a mirror may help you become more familiar with your normal appearance.
 This can be beneficial in identifying a lesion that is new or causing discomfort.

 As a woman it can be difficult to get an idea of the significant variations in vulval appearance that occur from woman to woman, including different ethnicities, body shape, weight and build.
 Due to censorship laws and model selection bias the general impression of a normal vulva on the internet and in media is not a true representation of the normal female anatomy.
 If you would like to get an idea of the true normal anatomical variation of the vulva we recommend visiting The Labia Library

 These information sheets are intended to be used as a guide for information of general nature, having regard to general circumstances only.
 The companies which create them offer them freely available for use in clinical practice and If you are looking for more detailed information we encourage you to visit their websites.